OROFACIAL PAIN AND TEMPOROMANDIBULAR DISORDERS

 Sometimes, though not common, chemotherapy-related neuropathy may linger and is treated similar to other neuropathic pain conditions.
 In other words, conservative therapies including medications or injections may be prescribed.

 Uncomfortable and often debilitating, headaches can interfere with daily activities.

 Extremely common, headaches affect everyone.
-A broad condition, headaches may present in a variety of forms, including tension-type headaches, migraines, and cluster headaches.
+A broad condition, headaches may present in a variety of forms, including tension-type headaches, migraines, cluster headaches and other headache disorders.
 Additionally, headaches are traditionally classified as primary or secondary headaches.
 Primary headaches are not associated with an underlying medical condition or disease.
-90% of headaches are primary headaches, the most common of which, are tension-type headaches and migraines.
-Although tension-type headaches and migraines represent two different types of headaches, they often exist on a spectrum, and thus many individuals will have headaches that exhibit qualities of both tension-type and migraine headaches.
+90% of headaches are primary headaches, the most common of which, are tension-type headaches and migraine.
+Although tension-type headaches and migraine represent two different types of headaches, they often have overlapping features, and thus many individuals will have headaches that exhibit qualities of both tension-type and migraine headaches.

 Tension-type headaches are bilateral and present with an non-pulsating band-like pain.
 They may be accompanied by nausea or vomiting but not both, and they may range from a moderate dull pain to aching pain.
 They usually last from 30 minutes to several hours.
 The pain associated with tension-type headaches is often across the forehead, in the temples, the back of the head and the facial muscles.
 Tension-type headaches are often associated with temporomandibular joint disorders (TMD).
 Thus, it is not uncommon for patients with TMD to present with tension-type headaches as their dominant symptom.